 Head to your local high street home stores for cheap blankets and cushions.
 These will liven up your room with both colour and comfort.
 If you don’t see any designs you like, just use the cheap interior fluff and fashion yourself a cover out of some old fabric material.

-Not only do they look nice, but they’re also practical for a movie-night with the besties.
+They are also practical for a movie night with the besties or for ‘you time’.
 Or when you all decide to crowd into someone’s room – no more pretending to be comfy.

 3. Relive Your Photo Memories